I'll (manga): The team

-Position – Coach.
-Joins the Kouzu Basketball Club for a teaching job.
-Used to be a star player herself, as well as taught the youngest Hiiragi for a year.
-Takes an active interest in her team and despite her flamboyant style is extremely competitive.
+Position: Coach.
+She joins the Kouzu Basketball Club for a teaching job.
+She used to be a star player herself, as well as taught the youngest Hiiragi for a year.
+She takes an active interest in her team and despite her flamboyant style is extremely competitive.
 "There's no point in starting if you're not going to win!"
-Romantically involved with Kondo Yuki.
+She is romantically involved with Kondo Yuki.